Olive tree – God’s mercy on Israel.

 Paul a Jewish Rabbi and believer in Jesus the Messiah was writing to Jewish believers and Gentile believers who lived in Rome.
-These believers who believed in Jesus had a very important question that needed an answer from Paul.
-Had God rejected the Jewish people who do not believe in the Messiah? and Paul’s answer is equivocal no. The Gentiles job is to make the nonbelieving Jews envious and realize Jesus was the long-awaited Messiah.
-This is Paul’s augment that he is putting forward.
+These believers in Jesus had a very important question that needed an answer from Paul.
+Had God rejected the Jewish people who do not believe in the Messiah?
+And Paul’s answer is an unequivocal no. The Gentiles, job is to make the non-believing Jews envious, leading them to realize that Jesus is the long-awaited Messiah.
+This is the argument that Paul is putting forward.

 God’s Love for His People the Remnant of Israel